orsonteodoro/gcf2/profiles/gaming/README.md

       impact penalty combined.
 We start out with the 90% performance as the new baseline then drop it down again 8% in a near best case scenario though.
 If the scene is content heavy in a worst case scenario, the performance impact can increase chances of loss.
+KFENCE is like the analog of sheep skin condom.
+Generic KASAN is like the analog of a latex condom.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS